Christof93/SciKGTeX/README.md

 ### Invisible Markup
 At some point, especially for advanced modeling, it will be desirable to add annotations to the metadata which are not explicitly rendered in text.
 This can be achieved using the starred variant of the defined or self-defined LaTeX commands.

-For example, in the sentence 'the p-value was 0.01% higher than in the earlier experiment', we may want to report the actual p-value in the metadata since it is more clean.
-There might be many more subtle examples where for some reason you want the information in the metadata to look slightly different than in text.
+For example, in the sentence 'the p-value was 0.01% higher than in the earlier experiment', we may want to report the actual p-value in the metadata since it is cleaner.
+There might be many more subtle examples where for some reason you want the information in the metadata to look slightly different than in the text.
 In such a case we can mark the p-value like this:

 ```latex